giv-lab/givr/docs/source/camera_and_projection.rst

 1. Create a custom type (struct/class) that represents your projection.
 2. Define a `mat4f get_projection_matrix(MyProjectionT const &camera)`
-   function which generates the view matrix from the projection instance.
+   within that class function which generates the view matrix from the projection instance.
 3. Specify this type of projection for your view context